Enduro is still the hottest ticket in mountain biking but let's cut through they hype and find the very best enduro mountain bikes.

 It’s no featherweight, but it rides light and that’s what counts.
 And while part of the extra weight is due to the SRAM NX cassette and rear derailleur, it’s also because the Sentry comes with tyres that would actually survive the demands of full-blown enduro racing.
 The Tough casing WTB tyres adding almost 0.5kg over standard casing tyres, so there are definitely cost effective ways to get the weight down if you’re just mucking around in the woods, as opposed to racing on the toughest terrain.
 Either way, the new Calibre Sentry has your back, without burdening you with debt.

-What to look for in an enduro mountain bike
+What to look for in the best enduro mountain bikes

 First it needs to be lightning fast downhill.
 That’s because downhill sections make up the bulk of the timed runs in an enduro race.